Medlineplus

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: sending feedback about bugs, features, data gaps, or praise.
-It distinguishes itself from sibling tools (which are query/memory tools) by being a submission channel.
+The description clearly states the tool is for telling the Pipeworx team about bugs, missing features, data gaps, or praise.
+It uses specific verbs and distinguishes itself from sibling tools like search or entity tools, which serve different purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.